-In this guide, we will cover exactly what a hair detangler is, the key benefits for thinning hair, how to choose the right formula, top product recommendations by category, application tips, and important precautions.
+In this guide, I’ll walk you through exactly what a hair detangler is, the evidence-backed benefits for thinning hair, how to choose a formula that won’t weigh hair down, top product recommendations by category, application tips I share with my patients, and important precautions to avoid common pitfalls.”

 A hair detangler is a leave-in conditioning product—typically a spray, cream, or foam—that coats the hair shaft to reduce friction and static.
 It provides “slip,” allowing a brush or wide-tooth comb to glide through tangles with minimal resistance.